Research

 The takeoff in income inequality is of course one of the best-known and most spectacular trends of our time.
 As important as this takeoff is, what gives it real teeth is that another equally important force – rising commodification – is playing out in conjunction with it.
 It follows that the poor are now doubly disadvantaged: It’s not just that they have less money, but it’s also that money matters more for securing goods, services, and even opportunities.
 This trend toward the “commodification of everything” is revealed in the decline of public goods, the decline of public lotteries, and the gradual disappearance of lifecourse zones (i.e., childhood, old age) that were once protected havens from the market (and go here for a full list of relevant work).

 The rise of administrative data opens up new opportunities to build linked panels for the full population, new opportunities to creatively combine qualitative and quantitative forms of analysis, and new opportunities for evidence-based policy.
-A selection of relevant readings (go here for a full list of relevant work):
+The rise of public-use qualitative datasets likewise opens up new opportunities for measuring hidden attitudes, identifying hidden populations, and monitoring ongoing crises, A selection of relevant readings (go here for a full list of relevant work):

 There is nothing more distinctively American than the idea that our principles should be taken seriously and that our schools, our neighborhoods, and our labor markets should be continually recast and perfected to ensure that they live up to those principles.
 How might our institutions be rebuilt if, for example, we treated the principle of equal opportunity as a serious and authentic commitment?
 A selection of relevant readings (go here for a full list of relevant work):